lytics/toolbucket/orderedtask/Readme.md

 	//Create the pool with PoolSize workers
 	pool := orderedtask.NewPool(PoolSize, func(workerlocal map[string]interface{}, t *orderedtask.Task) {
-		//For some serialization frameworks you get better performance if you can reuse buffers in a thread-safe manor.
-		// workerlocal is used for storing state for each go routine worker.
+		// workerlocal is used for storing go routine local state that isn't shared between workers.
+		//   i.e. if you need to reuse a buffer between calls to the function.
 		/*
 			var buf bytes.Buffer
-			if b, ok := workerlocal["buf"]; !ok {
+			// Checking if "buf" is created.
-				// This only creates the buffer once, on the first call to process!
+			// we only want to create the buffer once on the first call to this worker! if b, ok := workerlocal["buf"]; !ok { buf = bytes.Buffer{}

-				//worker local is not shared between go routines, so it's a good place to
-				// place a store a reusable items like buffers buf = bytes.Buffer{}
 				workerlocal["buf"] = buf
 			} else {